cse-labs/rest-api-project-template/README.md

-# .NET Core REST API Template
+# REST API Bootstrap Template

-This is a template repository for quickly creating REST APIs using .NET Core.
+This is a template repository for quickly creating REST APIs using .NET Core, altought it can be reused on other languages and technologies the main focus is .NET Core.
 It provides out-of-the-box ready to use CI/CD, a well-structured repository, best practices, and engineering fundamentals to help customers accelerate their project's start.

 ## Features